qwertie/home/misc/Atlas-Shrugged-summary.md

 > "She can live through it, Miss Taggart, because we do not hold the belief that this earth is a realm of misery where man is doomed to destruction."

 Galt says he won't let her leave the valley.
-"There's no rule demanding that I hold you, but by forcing your way here, you've given me the right to any choice I make— and I'm going to hold you simply because I want you here.
+"There's no rule demanding that I hold you, but by forcing your way here, you've given me the right to any choice I make — and I'm going to hold you simply because I want you here.
 If, at the end of a month, you decide that you wish to go back, you will be free to do so.
 Not until then."
 Dagny asks Galt to hire her as a servant to pay for her room and board.
 Later, Owen Kellogg arrives and is shocked to see Dagny alive.
 He had told Hank about her plane going missing.

 Francisco arrives and is overjoyed to see Dagny, since he had been searching for her plane.
 He says he left the world because he loved her:

 > "I was ready for him, when he called me suddenly to come to New York, that spring.
 I had not heard from him for some time.
 He was fighting the same problem I was.
 He solved it.
 Do you remember?
 It was the time when you did not hear from me for three years. [...]
 When I began to deal with the whole industrial system of the world, [...]
 I began to see the nature of the evil I had suspected, but thought too monstrous to believe.
 I saw the tax-collecting vermin that had grown for centuries like mildew on d'Anconia Copper [...].
 I had seen, [...] what it was that I had to fight for.
-It was for the way you looked that night, for the way you talked about your railroad— for the way you had looked when we tried to see the skyline of New York from the top of a rock over the Hudson— I had to save you, to clear the way for you, to let you find your city [...].
+It was for the way you looked that night, for the way you talked about your railroad — for the way you had looked when we tried to see the skyline of New York from the top of a rock over the Hudson — I had to save you, to clear the way for you, to let you find your city [...].
 I knew that if I were to lose you, it was still you that I would be winning with every year of the battle.
 But you see it now, don't you?
 You've seen this valley.
 It's the place we set out to reach when we were children, you and I. [...]"

 Galt persuades Francisco not to tell Hank about Dagny.
 "Do you wish to give any outsider any relief from the consequences of remaining outside?"
 In his house, Francisco explains that he's built a new, secret copper mine in the mountains of Colorado.